![]() |

 Upper deck seats are best!

-Whichever class you choose, I recommend an upstairs seat on the TGV Duplex for the best views of the scenery.
+Whichever class you choose, I recommend an upper deck seat for the best views.
 It's only 9 wide and easy stairs up from the entrance and once upstairs you can walk along the train to the cafe-bar, there are toilets & luggage space.
+Any seat number greater than 60 is upper deck.

 -